 All clinic patients of the first-year fellow are presented to a faculty member who will be in direct attendance for pivotal parts of patient evaluation.
-All documentation for clinic patients seen by fellow in first year will be reviewed in detail by faculty member.
-Timely guidance in clinical assessment, skills in decision-making, documentation and liaison with community services will be provided to fellow to assist and guide patient management.
+All documentation for clinic patients seen by fellows in first year will be reviewed in detail by faculty member.
+Timely guidance in clinical assessment, skills in decision-making, documentation and liaison with community services will be provided to fellows to assist and guide patient management.
 All clinic patients seen by the second and third-year fellows will be at least briefly reviewed with a faculty member.

-All inpatient consults will be presented to faculty, personally seen by faculty (excludes patients evaluated by chart review only) and documented by faculty.
+All inpatient consultations will be presented to faculty, personally seen by faculty (excludes patients evaluated by chart review only) with documentation by faculty.

-PGY-4- Inpatient Consultant
+PGY-4 Inpatient Consultant

-PGY-4 (1st year of fellowship) always consult on inpatients under the supervision of a credentialed faculty member.
+PGY-4 (1st year of fellowship) fellow inpatient consultant always consults on inpatients under the supervision of a credentialed faculty member.
 Initially, during the first three to six months of the PGY-4 year, fellows will conduct inpatient consultations under the direct supervision of a credentialed faculty member.
-During consults, the PGY-4 fellow must discuss all recommendations with the supervising attending before the consulting physician is spoken with and an attending note must be included on the patient's chart within 24 hours of the request.
+During consultations, the PGY-4 fellow must discuss all recommendations with the supervising faculty before the consulting physician is spoken with and documentation by supervising faculty must be included on the patient's chart within 24 hours of the request.